From £59,9906

 8

-As for how it drives?
-Well, not bad.
-The single-motor 4 that we drove gets 268bhp and 253lb ft going to the rear wheels, which is good for a 0-62mph time of 7.1sec.
+The single-motor 4 that we drove has 268bhp and 253lb ft going to the rear wheels, which is enough for a 0-62mph time of 7.1sec.
 It feels more than sprightly enough when you want it to, with decent pedal feel and modulation so that it’s easy to drive smoothly.
-Basically, while the on-paper sprint time is a bit middling by the standards of this class, you never feel lacking in response or outright pace even on a decent road and when you want more spirited progress.
+The on-paper sprint time is a bit middling by the standards of this class, although you never feel short of response or outright oomph even on a decent road and when you want to make more spirited progress.

 RIDE & HANDLING